digitallawyer/openlegaldictionary/_definitions/fcenus.md

 ---
 title: Fcenus
 permalink: "/definitions/fcenus.html"
-body: Lat In the clvll law.
+body: Lat in the clvll law.
 Interest on money; the lending of money on lnterest
 published_at: '2018-07-07'
 layout: post
 ---